nickeblewis/headforcode/content/courses/dandavis/week43/index.md

 * This all then culminates in seeing your changes being deployed to the headforcode.netlify.com server
 * We will then summarise what you've learnt over the course of the week and how we shall continue to use these workflows for the next piece of work
 * What units have we covered in doing all of this?

+## CodeAcademy

+Once you have polished off the Command Line module, see if you can take a look at their courses on the following, they will complement the above excercises.

+* Git
+* Building a website